Welcome to Holy Trinity Catholic School and thank you for your interest!

 A complete physician issued immunization record must be submitted, as part of the Health Report, to the school office by August 1st.
 No student will be allowed to begin school until the immunization record is received and approved by the school nurse.

 Note: The Catholic Diocese of Fort Worth does not accept immunization waivers for “Reasons of Conscience”.
-See Qualifications Section below.
+See explanation in Step 1 above.
 Waivers for medical reasons will be considered when a signed letter from a physician is submitted.

 - Copy of Baptismal & First Communion certificates (if applicable):